 The stranger stepped to the bedside and knelt down in front of the girl, taking her hand in his and speaking to her as a father might speak to his child about a difficult subject.
 “Young Alice, if you continue this journey with me, I can promise you a great adventure, but you must always play your role.
 You see, there is a man out there—a very important man who has wronged me in a terrible fashion.
 I have returned to England after many years to see his crime punished.
 You will see things that will amaze and bewilder your young mind, but if you intend to stay with me, you must never reveal any of my secrets.
-Does that agree with you?”
+Is this arrangement agreeable with you?”

 “I’ve never seen anything so beautiful, mi’lord,” she exclaimed, wide-eyed.
 “It must be very valuable.
 What is it?”